-Eco Volunteers assist the UC Sustainability Ofifce to increase and promote campus sustainability.
-Activities include assisting with sustainability events, communications, Fair Trade, waste management, transport, community gardens, waterways, and supporting Eco Club activities.
+Eco Volunteers assist the UC Sustainability Office to increase and promote campus sustainability.
+Activities include assisting with sustainability events, communications, Fair Trade, waste minimisation and management, sustainable transport, community gardens, sustainable living and supporting Eco Club activities.

 Hours involved in the activity